zendeskgarden/react-components/packages/buttons/examples/button.md

 ### States

 Garden elements use `data` attributes provided by our `<ThemeProvider>` to apply focused styling.
-This allows us to mimic the functionality of the [:focus-visible](https://developer.mozilla.org/en-US/docs/Web/CSS/:focus-visible) pseudo-class.
+This allows Garden to mimic the functionality of the [:focus-visible](https://developer.mozilla.org/en-US/docs/Web/CSS/:focus-visible) pseudo-class.